-The character areas described within this zone are suburban areas where the growth of settlement character relates not to the historic core of the medieval market town of Sheffield, but to historic core areas and industrial activity in other locations.
-There is substantial variation in the character of this zone, both from one character area to another (dependent on their local geological and industrial heritage) as well as within each character area (which are typically made up of a number of phases of expansion around historic core areas).
-These variations will be described here in subzones, where there are fundamental similarities across the character areas.
+The Character Areas described within this Character Zone describe suburban areas where the growth of settlement character relates not just to the historic core of the medieval market town of Sheffield but to historic core areas and industrial activity in other locations.
+There is substantial variation in the character of this zone, both from one character area to another (dependent on their local geological and industrial heritage) as well as within each Character Area (which are typically made up of a number of phases of expansion around historic core areas).
+In order to take account of their development, these variations will here be described in sub-zones where there are fundamental similarities across character areas.